11 Keys to Marketing Planning that Will Deliver Strong Growth in 2024

 - How are you going to win?

-- How will you do it consistently?
+- Determine how will you do it consistently.

 - How will you do it decisively?

-6. Be the Only One
+8. Be the Only One

 Too often, we run into companies that are merely one among a sea of options.
-They may be a good company with good products or services; however, they cannot run from the fact that their audience has difficulty understanding how they are different and why they should pick them among all of their options.
+They may be a good company with good products or services; however, they cannot run from the fact that their audience has difficulty understanding how they are different and why they should select them among all of their options.

 This is seriously problematic in that it leaves your sales up to chance.
 It’s also bad as you lose all pricing power.

-The solution?
 Determine where you can be the ONLY one to offer a particular solution or the ONLY one to deliver it in a specific way or for a specific audience, etc. In what way is your brand the only one of its kind?

-7. Rethink Your Marketing Mix
+9. Rethink Your Marketing Mix

-An excellent tool to help you pick winners among your top options is a matrix defining effort, time, cost and ROI per option.
+An excellent tool to help you pick winners among your top options is a matrix defining effort, time, cost, and ROI per option.
 Stratabeat uses this approach for both ourselves as well as clients, and it’s extremely effective.

 Similarly, if you don’t have the bandwidth, don’t select options that require a group larger than what you have or what you’re able to outsource.
 Calculating the projected ROI ahead of time helps you keep expectations in the reality zone and enables you to focus your efforts on what matters most.

-8. Innovate for Growth
+10. Innovate for Growth